nadiawangberg/penguingame/README.md

 # penguingame

 A simple rpg made to practice object oriented programming in c++.
-It contains penguins, snowmen and fun.
+It contains penguins, snowmen and many hours of fun.